kkmc/kkmc.github.io/_pages/about.md

 My focus and interests are in safe and reliable AI, neurosymbolic methods, autonomous coding agents, retrieval systems, formal verification, and system security for blockchain technology and secure hardware systems.

-Before coming to Berkeley in 2017, I received my B.Sc in Combined Honours Computer Science and Mathematics from the [University of British Columbia](https://www.ubc.ca/).
+Prior to Berkeley in 2017, I received my B.Sc in Combined Honours Computer Science and Mathematics from the [University of British Columbia](https://www.ubc.ca/).